Skip to content

 │ ├── install Install a skill with deterministic resolution

-│ ├── show Show details of a resolved skill definition
+│ ├── info Show details of a resolved skill definition; includes the same non-fatal `warnings` array

 │ ├── update Re-resolve one or all installed skills